If you’re an out-of-state student with at least a 3.0 high school GPA, you will qualify for a four-year scholarship of a minimum of $10,000.

 Students who aren’t residents of Virginia pay higher tuition because VCU is a public institution and a portion of the cost to Virginia students is subsidized by the state.

 If you're an out-of-state student with at least a 3.0 high school GPA, you will qualify for a four-year scholarship of a minimum of $10,000.
 These scholarships are meant to acknowledge your strong academic achievements and to offset the higher tuition and fees charged to non-Virginia students.
+International students are considered out-of-state students for tuition purposes.

 To be considered, you must: